jjanvier/kata-starter/README.md

 ### Tests with Coverage Report

-To run all test and generate a html coverage report run:
+To run all test and generate an HTML coverage report run:

 ```shell script
 make test-coverage
 ```

-The test-coverage report will be created in /builds, it is best viewed by opening /builds/**index.html** in your browser.
+The test coverage report will be created in the `./build` directory.
+It is best viewed by opening `./build/**/index.html` in your browser.